dyhorgan/Platformer-Game/README.md

 * Name and partners name(At most teams of 2 folks total)
   * Team member 1: Dylan Horgan

-* How many hours did it take you to complete this final project?
+* How many hours did it take you to complete this final project? ?
 * Did you collaborate or share ideas with any other students/TAs/Professors?
+No
 * Did you use any external resources?
   * Note it is fair to utilize some tutorials--cite them here.
 You **must** add your own personal touch however!
   * *edit this*